enmanuelduran/enmascript/content/articles/2019-07-15-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-As you can see above, we are just creating a class that contains a method that allows us to post information to an endpoint; this example is overly simple but is enough for this article's purpose, in a real world escenario you will/should have a model that validates the parameters you want to track and the type of data sent as the payload.
+As you can see above, we are just creating a class that contains a method that allows us to post information to an endpoint; this example is overly simple but is enough for this article's purpose, in a real-world escenario you will/should have a model that validates the parameters you want to track and the type of data sent as the payload.

 <mark>For this article's purpose, we are going to start by having as a target tracking a subscription button, this so that we can understand how many users are engaging with it.</mark>
-:

 ```html
 <button class="js-tracked-click subscription-button">